Language Competency for Teaching Assistants Policy

 1. Each teaching assistant will be interviewed (in English) by the chairperson or his or her designee to ascertain basic competency in the English language.

-3. International teaching assistants who score between 40 and 50 on the SPEAK will be given the opportunity to record a 10 minute video (5 minutes of instruction and a plan for up to 5 minutes of Q&A as needed) for a review panel.
+2. International teaching assistants that did not obtain their degrees in an English-speaking institution or are not ascertained to have basic competency in the English language will be given the opportunity to present a 10 minute teaching demo (5 minutes of instruction and a plan for up to 5 minutes of Q&A as needed) for a review panel via zoom.
 The sample lesson should contain a short presentation in the ITA’s field followed by a brief question-and-answer period to elicit both prepared and spontaneous speech.
 The review panel, consisting of representatives from the ITA’s department and the Intensive Language Institute, will consider and recommend that the ITA be employed in one of the following categories:

 1. Teaching